Season 1, Episode 10

 Lorne Brown:

 But what happens if I don’t like the situation?
 Am I resigned to it then?
-Like, what do you mean by my thoughts create my reality, and so I don’t want to argue with it?
+Like, what do you mean by my thoughts creating my reality, and so I don’t want to argue with it?
 But what if I don’t like the situation?

 Gila Golub: